ghostdogpr/caliban/vuepress/docs/docs/adapters.md

 val graphQLInterpreter: GraphQLInterpreter[AuthToken, CalibanError] = ???
 // turn our GraphQL interpreter into an HttpInterpreter val noAuthInterpreter: HttpInterpreter[AuthToken, CalibanError] = HttpInterpreter(graphQLInterpreter)
-// define authentication logic (from a ServerRequest, fail or build an Auth) val auth: ZLayer[ServerRequest, TapirResponse, AuthToken] = ???
+// define authentication logic (from a ServerRequest, fail or build an AuthToken) val auth: ZLayer[ServerRequest, TapirResponse, AuthToken] = ???
 // pass our interceptor to eliminate the AuthToken requirement from the environment val authInterpreter: HttpUploadInterpreter[Any, CalibanError] = httpInterpreter.intercept(auth)